 It is advised that the decision by the practitioner of which diagram to utilize is not

 arbitrary.
-Most significant is choosing a diagram, and consistently using that diagram in practice!
+Most significant is choosing the diagram which most appeals to you, and consistently using that diagram in practice!

 2. It is the Kabbalah of the Jews which is in practice at 33 Gateway Lane.

 Kabbalah is part of the Judaic Tradition.
 It is not part of the Western Esoteric Traditions.
 Kabbalah was long established before various diverse reductionist specializations

 became collectively included under the aegis of Western Esoteric Traditions.
 Kabbalah is the genesis and “driver” of the Western Esoteric Traditions.
 It is noted that as Christianity got underway and evolving, Kabbalah was eventually re-cast from a Christian perspective and intentionality; this deviation is generally but not always acknowledged and distinguished from Kabbalah as “Cabala”.
 There is also a deviation referred to as “Qabalah” which, along with Cabala, is not practiced at 33 Gateway Lane.